Portfolio Optimization based on Neural Networks Sensitivities from Assets Dynamics respect Common Drivers: Theoretical Framework

-Our method focuses on asset dynamics that can be modelled by unknown PDEs with independent variables as drivers.
-These PDEs are approximated with Neural Networks with time series data and sensitivities of assets with respect to the drivers are obtained from these Neural Networks.
+Our method focuses on asset dynamics that can be modeled by unknown PDEs with independent variables as drivers.
+The PDEs are approximated with neural networks with time series data and sensitivities of assets with respect to the drivers which are obtained from these neural networks.
+If we model financial assets as first-order PDEs with y being the asset and x a vector of drivers causing its dynamics, this PDE is unknown and analytically unsolvable, and its solution could be represented as:

-The method we use for obtaining the sensitivities is focused on Derivative-based local methods, and particularly on Adjoin modelling and Automated Differentiation (AAD).
-AAD is a common method for extracting derivatives and system sensitivities.
-In financial applications we can mention, B. Huge and A. Savine , that introduced Differential Machine Learning for derivative pricing and hedging \cite{huge2020differential}.
-Sensitivity analysis with Neural Networks in other sciences include, Ozesmi and Ozesmi (1999) \cite{zesmi1999AnAN}, Garson (1991) \cite{doi:10.1177/089443939100900304}, Olden et al. (2004) \cite{OLDEN2004389}, Scardi and Harding (1999) \cite{Scardi1999DevelopingAE}.
-A full survey can be found in Jaime Pizarroso, Jose Portela, Antonio Munoz, R package for time series \cite{pizarroso2021neuralsens}.

-If we model financial assets as first-order PDEs with y being the asset and x a vector of drivers causing its dynamics.
-This PDE is unknown and analytically unsolvable and its solution could be represented as:

-F can be non-linear, in the case of being linear it can be expressed as:
+F can be non-linear, but in the case of being linear it can be expressed as:

-If we represent it in discrete time, it can incorporate lagged values of the asset and drivers.
-In the linear case we have: